Hiking in Banff National Park: A Guide for First Timers

 16 Incredible Day Hikes in Banff National Park (Our Favorites)

-And now, onto the Banff hikes that we think are worth your time.
+And now, onto the hikes that we think are worth your time.

 Is this a list of every single possible amazing hike to do in Banff?
 Nope.
 Definitely not.
 To explore every hiking trail in Banff would take years of daily hiking.

-What this list will give you is a place to start planning some great hikes in Banff, with links to longer, more in-depth trail guides with everything you need to know before you hit the trail so you can get out there safely and confidently.
+What this list will give you is a place to start planning some great hikes, with links to longer, more in-depth trail guides with everything you need to know before you hit the trail so you can get out there safely and confidently.

 As we make more trips back to the Canadian Rockies – and we do plan to make more trips, because it’s one of our favorite places on earth – we’ll add more hikes (or add our experience on hikes we’ve included that we haven’t personally done yet) over time.